 The hulking Panamanian defender whose last-gasp goal in 2017 sent his nation to its first-ever FIFA World Cup, sparking national euphoria.

-Román Torres is a figure of immense national pride in Panama, a central defender whose physical presence and leadership defined a golden era for the national team.
-Born in Panama City, his professional journey took him across the Americas, from Colombia's Millonarios to Major League Soccer's Seattle Sounders.
-While his club career was solid and decorated with an MLS Cup, his legacy is forever tied to one October night in 2017.
-With Panama needing a win against Costa Rica to qualify for the 2018 World Cup, Torres, wearing the captain's armband, scored a chaotic, dramatic 88th-minute winner.
-The goal, which sent the entire country into a state of collective celebration, was the culmination of a generation's effort and cemented his status as a national icon.
-His later years saw him play for the indoor Tacoma Stars, but his place in history was already secure.
+Román Torres scored the 88th-minute winner against Costa Rica in October 2017, sending Panama to its first World Cup.
+Born in Panama City, the central defender's professional journey took him across the Americas, from Colombia's Millonarios to Major League Soccer's Seattle Sounders.
+His club career was solid and decorated with an MLS Cup.
+But his legacy is forever tied to that one night.
+Wearing the captain's armband, his chaotic, dramatic goal sent the entire country into a state of collective celebration.
+Later years saw him play for the indoor Tacoma Stars.
+His place in history was already secure.

 1981–1996